atyrode/snippy/README.md

 - `/encode?url=`
 - `/decode?url=`

-Both of these takes an URL as argument and respectively `encode` or `decode` it.
+Both of these takes an URL as argument and respectively `encode` or `decode` and return a JSON containing a 'url' key.
 It is not meant to be private or obfuscated, it `decode` into its database row unique id count and `encode` on a base 62.

 - `/determine?url=`